dailymotion/react-collider/README.md

 app.use(collider(routes), customFetchHandler)
 ```

 You will be able to handle the components the way you want.
-Check out `collider-particle` to see an example.
+Check out the [default fetch handler](https://github.com/dailymotion/react-collider/blob/master/lib/defaultFetchHandler.js) to see an example.

 ```javascript
 module.exports = function fetchHandler(components) {